 Upgrading from Catalina to Big Sur

-Unlike upgrade to Catalina, there are no big further surprises in media file management in going to "Big Sur".
+Unlike upgrade to Catalina, there are no new big surprises in media file management in upgrading to "Big Sur".
 The media files locations continue unchanged from Catalina, as documented in my Catalina blog.

 The same preference setting for Music and TV for management of the core media files are unchanged in Big Sur: